|

 An Eclectic Farmhouse I’d Love to Call Home

-One of my goals in 2020 is to cut down on clutter and things I don’t need.
+One of my goals this year (and next) is to cut down on clutter and things I don’t need.
 Today’s eclectic farmhouse has a bit of a minimalist look that I find refreshing.
 Yes, there’s still collectibles – but there’s an underlying edited look that looks so clean.

 The entryway has a wrought iron holder for canes and walking sticks.
 A small bachelor’s chest with a wooden bowl cradles clippings from outside.
 Simple and pretty.